We5ter/Scanners-Box/README.md

 ## License

-Scanners Box(a.k.a scanbox) is released under the Mozilla license.
+scanbox is released under the Mozilla license.

 ## Copyright